XueFuzhao/XueFuzhao.github.io/_pages/about.md

 Personal information
 ------
 Personal Hobbies: basketball, fitness and cooking.
 I also enjoy watching movies and listening to music, although, unfortunately, I'm a terrible singer.
 Fortunately, I think I have a gift for cooking.
-Maybe you can say Fuzhao (Frio) is zero-shot cooking learner. :)
+Maybe you can say Fuzhao (Frio) is a zero-shot cooking learner. :)
-Another interesting thing is: I have the chance to be Newton's eighteenth generation of students.
-The acadamic family tree is [here](/AcademicFamilyTree.pdf).
-Looking forward to the day!